 In compliance with the California Transparency in Supply Chains Act (SB 657) and the UK Modern Slavery Act of 2015, the following document discloses Stitch Fix’s policies and actions relating to slavery and human trafficking in business and the supply chain.
 As detailed below, we strive to operate all aspects of our business with the highest levels of integrity, and this commitment extends to how we manage our supply chain with vendor partners.

 Stitch Fix, Inc., including its affiliates and subsidiaries (“Stitch Fix”), is reinventing the shopping experience by delivering one-to-one personalization to our clients, through the combination of data science and human judgment.
-Stitch Fix was founded in 2011 and employs more than 6,300 employees.
-Since our founding, we’ve helped millions of men and women discover and buy what they love through personalized shipments of apparel, shoes and accessories, hand-selected by Stitch Fix stylists and delivered to our clients’ homes.
+Stitch Fix was founded in 2011 and employs approximately 8,000 employees.
+Since our founding, we’ve helped millions of men, women, and kids discover and buy what they love through personalized shipments of apparel, shoes and accessories, hand-selected by Stitch Fix stylists and delivered to our clients’ homes.
 Information about Stitch Fix can be found at www.stitchfix.com.
 Stitch Fix is traded on the NASDAQ under ticker symbol SFIX.

 Stitch Fix requires its vendors to adhere to labor and workplace standards that include employment of workers above the minimum working age who freely choose to work and who are regularly, legally compensated.
 We also require our vendors to warrant that any products sent to Stitch Fix were made in compliance with all applicable laws, including laws prohibiting child labor, forced labor and unsafe working conditions.